arielbinder/PROJECTS/README.md

 # PROJECTS
-i used IDE to create two codes: ARDUINO+JAVA
+I used IDE to create two codes: ARDUINO+JAVA

 As a practical engineer of electronics i uses Arduino Mega 2560 board to connect componnets by wires